 Some foods and drinks to avoid on a low FODMAP diet include:

 - Wheat products

 With the power of nine medicinal herbs, the plant mixture Iberogast (STW-5) acts quickly and effectively against stomach and intestinal complaints.
-Iberogast is also available in drops in drugstores without a prescription.
-The medicinal plants contained in them work in combination to:
+Iberogast is available in pharmacies and online without a prescription.
+The medicinal plants contained in the tincture work in combination to:

 - Relax the intestinal muscles and the nerve network of the intestinal wall

 Exercise for IBS

 Exercise is an underrated home remedy.
 Exercise for IBS is believed to be especially effective for IBS with constipation.

 A walk after a meal can have positive effects.
 Gentle exercise is not only essential for general well-being, but it also stimulates digestive activity.
 For example, desk workers who sit all day may deal with stool problems, bloating, and stomach pain.
 You don’t have to do an hour of continuous running every day—even short but regular exercise promotes regular bowel movements by stimulating bloodflow to the intestines.
 The American Academy of Family Physicians (AAFP) recommends that all adults exercise at least 150 minutes each week.
 For IBS, this can include: